arcalot/arcaflow-engine/README.md

 `outputs`.
 Each of these keys is required in a workflow.
 Output values and inputs to steps can be specified using the Arcaflow
 [expression language](https://arcalot.io/arcaflow/workflows/expressions/).
-Input and output references create dependencies between the workflow steps which determines their execution order.
+Input and output references create dependencies between the workflow steps which determine their execution order.

-An input file for this basic workflow may look like:
+An input YAML file for this basic workflow may look like this:

 ```yaml
 name: Arca Lot